quantopian/qgrid/README.md

 * The qgrid module includes an `nbinstall` function for installing qgrid's Javascript/CSS dependencies.
 When `nbinstall` is run, the qgrid module copies it's Javascript/CSS folder into the nbextensions folder, effectively deploying it as an nbextension.
-* The qgrid module also contains a `show_grid` function, which is the one that actually generates a qgrid from a DataFrame.
-The show_grid generates the qgrid by returning a custom object with it's `_ipython_display_` function overridden.
-This is a strategy that was explained in the "Custom Display Logic" sample notebook provided with the IPython git repository, found [here on GitHub](https://github.com/ipython/ipython/blob/master/examples/IPython%20Kernel/Custom%20Display%20Logic.ipynb).
+* The qgrid module also contains the `show_grid` function, which is the one that actually generates a qgrid from a DataFrame.
+The show_grid function generates the qgrid by returning a custom object with its `_ipython_display_` function overridden.
+I learned about this strategy from the "Custom Display Logic" sample notebook provided with the IPython git repository, found [here on GitHub](https://github.com/ipython/ipython/blob/master/examples/IPython%20Kernel/Custom%20Display%20Logic.ipynb).